URCF/urcf_workshops/python_programming/05-loop.md

 odds = [1, 3, 5, 7]
 ```

-In Python, a list is basically an ordered collection of elements, and every
-element has a unique number associated with it --- its index.
-This means that
-we can access elements in a list using their indices.
+As we saw in the previous episode, we can access an element of a list using its
-For example, we can get the first number in the list `odds`,
+index.
+For example, we can get the first number in the list `odds`, by using
-by using `odds[0]`.
-One way to print each number is to use four `print` statements:
+`odds[0]`.
+So one way to print each number is to use four `print` statements:

 ```python
 print(odds[0])